jordyorel/orus-lang/docs/STDLIB_ROADMAP.md

   > “This function’s body lives in the VM core under the given symbol.”
 * Users never call `__c_*` directly — they only see `math.sin`, `math.cos`, etc.
+* Typed AST nodes cache the validated intrinsic signature so later passes can reference the VM symbol when reporting errors.

 ---